yezhuoyang/QuantumLab/README.md

 plot_histogram(counts)
 ```

-The transpiled circuit is shown as:
+The transpiled circuit looks like this:

 ![alt text](Figure/transpiled_circuit.png)

-You can also draw the layout and visulize the mapping of the virtual qubit to the real qubit by:
+You can also visualize how the virtual qubits in your circuit are mapped to the physical qubits of the backend:

 ```python
 from qiskit.visualization import plot_circuit_layout